gbdev/pandocs/src/SGB_Command_Attribute.md

  FD2-FFF  Not used
 ```

-Each ATF consists of 90 bytes, that are 5 bytes (20x2bits) for each of
+Each ATF consists of 90 bytes, that are 5 bytes (20×2 bits) for each of
 the 18 character lines of the Game Boy window.
 The two most significant
 bits of the first byte define the color attribute (0-3) for the first
 character of the first line, the next two bits the next character, and